What does on-farm mean?

 What does certified organic mean?

 Organic agriculture is an ecological production management system that promotes and enhances biodiversity, biological cycles and soil biological activity.
 It is based on minimal use of off-farm inputs and on management practices that restore, maintain and enhance ecological harmony.
 Organic agriculture feeds the soil to feed the plant.
 While we cannot guarantee that traces of chemical contaminants are not in the atmosphere around our farms, we can guarantee that we do not put them there!
-Our products are healthier, cleaner and happier - and you will be too.
+Our practices keep our soil healthy and happy - and you will be too.

 In making organic beer, we use only certified organic ingredients.
 Our brewery is inspected twice a year to ensure that we are following certified organic regulations.
 These regulations range from the specific cleaners and sanitizers we use to pest control.
 Our practices and ingredients must meet international standards in order for us to be certified organic.
 In addition, we re-use all the brewery by-products on our farm, and support the local economy by buying local as much as possible.